-Mikao Usui's Five Commandments
+Mikao Usui's Five Precepts

 Mikao Usui (1865 – 1926)

-In teaching people, therefore, Usui, first of all, took the legacy of Emperor Meiji to heart and had them recite the following Five Commandments in the morning and evening to keep them in mind.
+In teaching people, therefore, Usui, first of all, took the legacy of Emperor Meiji to heart and had them recite the following Five Precepts in the morning and evening to keep them in mind.

 The secret method to bring happiness